crbednarz/PerfFlow/README.md

 # PerfFlow
 Live Visualization & Sampling Profiler

-This project is pretty early along, and is missing a lot of features/functionality I'd like to add.
+Disclaimer: This project is pretty early along, and is missing a lot of features/functionality I'd like to add.

+PerfFlow uses IDebugClient to sample a process every milisecond and feeds that data into a visualizer.

-## WIP Progress
+## Pictures
 ![](https://i.imgur.com/lGGsM1J.gif)